Deep Neural Networks Guided Ensemble Learning for Point Estimation: A deep learning guide algorithm to approximate

+Under several conditions including bounded empirical risk, Schmidt-Hieber (2020) investigated the convergence rate with $M$ based on certain smoothness indices using a fully connected network with ReLU activation function \citep{schmidt2020nonparametric}.
+Since $M$ is our design parameter, it can be chosen sufficiently large to control the estimation error $\epsilon_w$.
+The optimization error of obtaining $\widehat{{\boldsymbol{\eta}}}$ by minimizing non-convex loss function can also be incorporated to $\epsilon_w$ \citep{goodfellow2016deep,bach2017breaking}. {In this article, we adopt the squared loss as a common choice for prediction.
+Additionally, its scale in squared term is consistent with our objective of minimizing the MSE of the ensemble estimator.
+Empirical results in Supplemental Materials Table 7 show that the proposed method and the plug-in method have very similar performance, implying that DNN with squared loss can well approximate the true optional weight $w^{\{opt\}}(\boldsymbol{\phi})$.}

-It is important to select a proper DNN structure by cross-validation at Step 2 \citep{goodfellow2016deep}.
-By increasing the number of layers and number of nodes in DNN, the empirical MSE from the training dataset usually decreases by containing more complex structures.
-However, the MSE in the validation dataset or the MSE from the Jackknife method is subject to increasing with poor performance at generalization tasks.
-Then one can further implement certain regulation approaches, for example dropout techniques or $L_1$ and $L_2$ regularization methods, on the over-saturated DNN structure to decrease validation MSE while keeping the training MSE below a certain tolerance, for example $10^{-5}$.
-Several candidates around this sub-optimal structure can be proposed, and the final structure at Step 3 is selected by cross-validation with the smallest validation MSE from this candidate pool to obtain the fitted DNN $\widetilde{w}(\boldsymbol{\phi}; \widehat{\boldsymbol{\eta}})$.
+It is important to select a proper network structure by cross-validation at Step 3 \citep{goodfellow2016deep}.
+We use $80\%$ of data as training data, and the remaining $20\%$ for validation.
+By increasing the number of layers and number of nodes, the training MSE usually decreases by containing more complex structures.
+However, the validation error may increase with poor performance at generalization tasks.
+One can further implement regulation approaches, for example, dropout techniques \citep{goodfellow2016deep}, on the over-saturated structure to decrease validation error below a certain tolerance. {After obtaining this initial working DNN structure, we propose several varying candidate structures around it.} The structure with the smallest validation error within this candidate pool is used in Step 4.